Chychyklia

 The Chychyklia (Чичиклія) is a river in Ukraine and a right tributary of the Southern Bug that flows through Odesa Oblast and Mykolaiv Oblast at the border between the Podolian Upland and Black Sea Lowland within the Ukrainian steppe.
 The river often dries away for up to six months.

 It is 156 km long and its basin area is 2120 km2.

+In the 18th century, a star fortress, Zickzaley, was located at the river mouth.
+Not far from Zickzaley was also located Andrew's redout (redoubt).